Last Updated – September 2022

 There are many Canadian Provincial Nominee Programs (PNPs) for which nurses may qualify.
 For example:

 - New Brunswick Internationally Educated Nurses Program (IEN),

 Most importantly, many PNP programs are linked to the federal express entry system, and you can also opt to immigrate to Canada as a nurse.
 Successful candidates who receive a provincial nomination gain 600 points on their CRS score in the Express Entry pool.
 As a result, their chances to get Canadian permanent residency are obvious.

 The salary or income in Canada for nurses varies from province to province and the nature of work.
-For instance, in Alberta salary of a nurse ranges from $28 to $50.59/hour, unlike in British Columbia, nurses make $25 to $46/hour.
-So, on average registered nurse salary in Canada is between $24.04/hour and $48.00/hour.
+For instance, in Alberta salary of a nurse ranges from $30 to $60/hour, unlike in British Columbia, nurses make $30 to $55/hour.
+So, on average registered nurse salary in Canada is between $22/hour and $44.00/hour.

 Of course, like other professionals, foreign nurses can work and migrate to Canada even with family.
 In reality, Canada gives high priority to Nurses because they are the backbone of the healthcare sector.
 Hence, to work in Canada as a foreign-trained nurse, you must get a license from the provincial regulatory authority of nursing.

 Immigration to Canada as a nurse is a rewarding way to start a new career and an amazing life in Canada.
-Regardless of the categories, nurses are highly paid in Canada, and the healthcare job market has many potentials for foreigners.
+Regardless of the categories, nurses are highly paid in Canada, and the healthcare job market has much potential for foreigners.

 Therefore, in this blog, I have addressed this problem and explained how to immigrate to Canada as a nurse from any country.
 I did not include any unnecessary details to keep this article to the point.
 Hence, relevant information and links are furnished to guide foreign-training nurses aspiring to move to Canada.